A Lengthy Interview with a University of Florida Veterinary Medical School Student!

 -The class of 2022 had 388 in-state applicants.
 Of those 388, 168 were offered interviews, and 91 accepted!

-What were some reasons in your choice of attending UF as opposed to Midwestern?
+Everyone’s reasons for becoming a veterinarian are different, What were some reasons for your choice of attending UF as opposed to Midwestern?

 Midwestern and UF both gave me an acceptance letter.
 I loved Midwestern, but I am from Florida and UF would be ½ the price and close to my family, so I jumped on the opportunity!
 Not to mention that having a DVM from UF carries a lot of weight when finding a job in Florida.